robotsorcerer/levelsetpy/README.md

 ### Approximate Barrier Surface of the Target Tube of Two Rockets in a Differential Game (Problem of [Mayer](https://encyclopediaofmath.org/wiki/Mayer_problem)).

 We adopt the rocket launch problem of [Dreyfus](https://apps.dtic.mil/sti/citations/AD0644592).
 The goal is to launch a rocket in fixed time to a desired altitude, given a final vertical velocity component and a maximum final horizontal component as constraints.
-For all intents and purposes pertaining to a reachability problem, we shall amend the original problem, discard the constraints and turn the problem to a planar differential game between the two rockets -- with one serving as a pursuer and the other as an evader.
+For all intents and purposes pertaining to a reachability problem, we shall amend the original problem, discard the constraints and turn the problem to a planar differential game between the two rockets -- with one serving as a pursuer, $P$ and the other as an evader, $E$.
 Ours is an instance of the problem of Mayer.
-The  rocket's motion is dictated by the following differential equations (under Dreyfus' assumptions):
+A single rocket's motion is dictated by the following differential equations (under Dreyfus' assumptions):

 ```math
 	\begin{align}